cathaypacific8747/fr24/docs/usage/quickstart.md

 You can retrieve:

 - the [context related to the request][fr24.types.core.LiveFeedContext] with `response.ctx`;
-- the raw JSON response as a list of [typed dictionaries][fr24.types.cache.LiveFeedRecord] with `response.data`.
+- the [raw JSON response][fr24.types.cache.LiveFeedRecord] as a list of typed dictionaries with `response.data`.

 ### Transformation to Arrow